Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2021/11/eth-zurich-receives-official-accreditation.md

 **Source:** en_news_events/2021/11/eth-zurich-receives-official-accreditation.html

+**Date processed:** 2025-05-01

 ## Main article

+Joël Mesot says: “The report by the AAQ expert group offers an incisive analysis, which reveals that quality assurance is a part of daily life at ETH that we want to maintain, deepen and refine.”
+Based on its report, the agency also formulated recommendations for ETH.
+In summary, they address the following concerns:

-- ETH’s strategy and development plan should more clearly define which offices/bodies are responsible for the various quality assurance processes.
+• ETH’s strategy and development plan should more clearly define which offices/bodies are responsible for the various quality assurance processes.
 The analysis notes that informal practices carry a lot of weight and suggests making some of them official.
 In addition, the processes are to be better communicated internally and externally.

-- According to the external experts, the participation processes could be more uniformly regulated in the individual departments.
+• According to the external experts, the participation processes could be more uniformly regulated in the individual departments.
 In addition, they recommend reviewing how the committees should be composed so as to ensure that students and scientific staff have a say in the long term.

-- The expert group encourages ETH to go beyond splitting the first-year examinations into two blocks and institute further measures to ensure that fewer students drop out in the first year without taking the exam.
+• The expert group encourages ETH to go beyond splitting the first-year examinations into two blocks and institute further measures to ensure that fewer students drop out in the first year without taking the exam.

-- Furthermore, ETH should support doctoral students with courses on personal skills and see that they receive their own evaluation for their role in teaching.
+• Furthermore, ETH should support doctoral students with courses on personal skills and see that they receive their own evaluation for their role in teaching.
 Since the Swiss Higher Education Act entered into force in 2015, all public and private institutions of higher education that wish to use the designation of “university”, “university of applied sciences” or “university of teacher education” must be accredited every seven years.

 In October, ETH Zurich was one of the first universities to receive this accreditation.